Anthony Joshua vs. Carlos Takam: Sánchez vs. Taylor

+The fight

+After controlling the first round with her speed and power, Taylor dropped the former champion to the canvas with a body shot in the second.
+Sánchez was hurt again in the next round after a right hand from Taylor caused her to stagger.
+Sánchez had some success in the fifth, landing right hands to force Taylor onto the back foot.
+Taylor regained control for the rest of the fight to secure a wide unanimous decision victory, with all three judges scoring the bout 99–90 to hand Taylor her first world title.

+Whyte vs. Helenius

+The chief support saw WBC International champion Dillian Whyte (WBC:3rd IBF:5th WBO:6th WBA:8th) face former 2 time European heavyweight champion Robert Helenius (IBF:7th WBC:16th) for the WBC Silver belt.

-The Fight
+The fight

+Helenius started the fight well hurting Whyte in the second round.
+Whyte bounced back and dominated the remainder of the fight with Helenius reluctant to throw anything meaningful to win the rounds.

+Whyte would win an unanimous decision with scorecards reading 119–109 twice, and 118–110.

+Main Event

 Round one saw little action, with Joshua taking the centre of the ring while Takam remained on the back foot.
 The second round saw Joshua increase his punch output following an accidental headbutt, causing blood to flow from Joshua's nose.
 After a slow third round, the action picked up in the fourth with both fighters increasing their punch output.
 Takam received a cut above his right eye from a left hook early in the round.
 In the final 20 seconds, Joshua landed a solid counter left hook which caused Takam to stumble and touch the canvas with his right glove, scoring a knockdown for Joshua.

 The champion began landing punches on Takam with more frequency in the fifth.
 A minute into the round, referee Phil Edwards called a halt to the action to allow the ringside doctor to examine the cut above Takam's right eye.
 After a brief examination, Edwards resumed the contest.
 Despite being cut above the left eye in the seventh, Takam was able to land a few punches on the champion.
 At the beginning of the ninth round, Edwards once again halted the action to allow the ringside doctor to examine the cuts above Takam's eyes.
 With the doctor deeming Takam fit to continue, Edwards resumed the contest.

 The end came in the tenth after Joshua landed several unanswered punches on Takam, prompting Edwards to call off the fight, with Joshua retaining his titles via technical knockout.